 Our patients encompass a wide variety of species, including birds (parrots, passerines, chickens, waterfowl, other poultry, toucans/toucanet/aracari, and birds of prey), reptiles (lizards, turtles, tortoises, and snakes), amphibians (frogs, toads, newts, and salamanders), and various small mammals (including but not limited to rabbits, ferrets, chinchillas, guinea pigs, hedgehogs, prairie dogs, pigs, hamsters, gerbils, rats, mice, degus, and sugar gliders and other possums).
 Additionally, we see zoological companion animals including Callitrichid primates, small carnivores (such as fennec foxes, servals, caracals, ocelots), procyonids (coatimundis, ring-tailed cats, kinkajous), marsupials (wallabies, kangaroos and opossums), fish (case by case), and invertebrates (tarantulas, scorpions, and other invertebrates case-by-case).
 Please note that we do not see venomous snakes, large pigs, or primates other than Callitrichids (marmosets and tamarins) and lemurs.

 In addition to providing basic primary care, such as wellness exams, grooming, spaying and neutering, and nutritional and behavioral counseling, our practice also offers many advanced and emergency services.
 Advanced techniques such as specialty surgery, endoscopy, dentistry, ultrasonography, CT, MRI, chemotherapy, hyperbaric oxygen therapy (HBOT), and radiation therapy are just a few of the diagnostics and treatments available to your exotic pet.
-Additionally, our exotics doctors are available to see your pet on an emergency basis for urgent care 7 days a week.
+Our exotics doctors are available on-call 24/7 for emergencies for existing avian and exotics clients and available on-call from 8 a.m. until 11 p.m. for new clients.
 The following are some of the many species-specific services available: